Clinical Site Policies

 PA Medicine students are to wear clean, white, short lab coats during the clinical practicum unless otherwise instructed.
 An identification tag (Spartan Card), must also be worn at all times.
 As a student, you will come in close contact with patients, physicians, peers and other health care professionals each day; good personal hygiene must be practiced.
 It should also be noted, that although the college does not have a “dress code,” tennis shoes, open-toed shoes, low-cut or midriff blouses, miniskirts and jeans are not considered appropriate attire for hospital/office/clinic settings including lectures.
 PA Medicine students should introduce themselves to patients and other health care professionals as a PA Medicine student, not as a medical student or physician.
 This is important so that individuals do not assume that students have more responsibility or authority concerning patient care than that of a PA Medicine student.
 Patients should be addressed using their last names.
 Students should remember that, in the clinical setting, they are a reflection of Michigan State University and the College.

 - Appropriate informed consent must be obtained and documented.
-No procedure should be attempted by the PA Medicine student unless s/he is given permission to do so by the patient and the responsible provider.
+No procedure should be attempted by the PA Medicine student unless s/he is given permission to do so by a provider responsible for the patient.

 - If a student does not feel capable, then s/he must not undertake performance of the procedure without further instruction and direct supervision.